-It is vital to speak about issues relating to Down’s syndrome in a way that is both factually accurate and inoffensive to people with Down’s syndrome, their families, carers and the people who support them.
+It is vital to speak about issues relating to Down’s syndrome in a way that is both factually accurate and inoffensive to people who have Down’s syndrome, their families, carers and the people who support them.

 We are sure you share our concerns so please take a minute to read the following language guidelines to ensure that you are not perpetuating any myths about the condition.

-People with Down’s syndrome are all unique individuals and should be acknowledged as a person first and foremost.
+People who have Down’s syndrome are all unique individuals and should be acknowledged as a person first and foremost.
 Down’s syndrome is only a part of the person; they should never be referred to as “a Down’s” or “a Down’s person”.

 |suffers from OR is a victim of Down’s syndrome||has Down’s syndrome|